CodeInvers3/PPPwn_ow/README.md

     /tmp/PPPwn_ow-main/install.sh
     ```
     At the end, press Enter to complete the installation.
-3. From your browser, go to the web interface created at `http://<router_ip>/pppwn.html`.
+3. Copy `goldhen.bin` to your USB drive.
+Make sure it is formatted in exFAT or FAT32 and connect it to your console.
+4. From your PS4 console, set up a PPPoE network connection using `ppp` as the username and password.
+5. Wait a few seconds until the internet connection is established and, from the console's web browser, go to `http://<router_ip>/pppwn.html`.
-4. Select the build compatible with your router device and click "Install".
+6. Select the build compatible with your router device and click "Install".
 Wait until the installation is complete.
-5. If there is an error or you do not get the expected result on Ethernet, you can restart the installation by clicking "Update".
+7. In case there is an error or you do not get the expected result on Ethernet, you can restart the installation by clicking "Update".
-6. Copy `goldhen.bin` to your USB drive.
-Make sure it is formatted in exFAT or FAT32.
-7. Connect everything to the PS4 console and, from the browser, go to the IP address of your router.

 Every time you turn on the router and connect the USB memory with goldhen.bin, the run.sh script will execute the pppwn command, which will allow the auto-exploit.